DocNow/roadmap/README.md

 ## 04/2019 - 06/2019

-* Conversation: Research, design & prototyping work on how the DocNow application can mediate converstations between the analyst (archivist/researcher) and content creators around consent/donation.
+* Conversation: Research, design & prototyping work on how the DocNow application can mediate conversations between the analyst (archivist/researcher) and content creators around consent/donation.

 ## 07/2019 - 09/2019